yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 - Sweeps stale threads (a

-runningthread whose worker died or went silent) tostuck. - Checks the cost caps before spawning anything new.
+runningthread whose worker died) tostuck. - Checks the cost caps before spawning anything new.

 - Spawns one worker subprocess per chosen thread.

-The attention router is the moat.
-Other agent cockpits decide which agent runs next. yothere decides which thread wants the human’s eyes next, and it protects your focus while the rest of the fleet churns.
+Other agent cockpits decide which agent runs next. yothere decides which thread wants the human’s eyes next.

 It is deterministic and offline-first (no model call, no online learning), so it is unit-testable and never stalls on a network hop.
-It ranks the whole fleet by an additive score (a blocked thread that is stalling on you outranks a finished one, urgency and staleness nudge the order), recommends a single focus thread, and honors a pinned focus so a thread you chose to concentrate on is never bumped by the ranker.
+It ranks the fleet by an additive score (a thread blocked on you outranks a finished one; urgency and staleness nudge the order) and recommends a single focus thread.
+A thread you pin gets a large bonus (+12), which lifts it over the ordinary fleet without overriding it: a thread marked urgent still scores higher.

 Voice